kirkshoop/async_scope/asyncscope.md

 ## `spawn_future()`

 This provides a way to start work and later ask for the result.
-This will allocate, connect, start, and resolve the race (using synchronization primitives) between the completion of the given sender and the start of the returned sender.
+This will allocate, connect, and start the given sender, while resolving the race (using synchronization primitives) between the completion of the given sender and the start of the returned sender.
 Since the type of the receiver supplied to the result sender is not known when the given sender starts, the receiver will be type-erased when it is connected.

 It would be good for the name to be ugly, to indicate that it is a more expensive operation than `spawn()`.